For example, connecting a bluetooth enabled mobile phone to a non-bluetooth speaker.

 Plug one end of the cable into the ‘audio in’ port on the speaker.
 Plug the other end into the ‘audio out’ port on the transceiver.

 This is done by putting the switch on the back to ‘rx’ mode.

 This will be different, depending on your device.

-To put the transceiver in bluetooth mode, you must hold the front switch towards the bluetooth symbol for three seconds.
+To put the streamer in Bluetooth mode, you must hold the front switch towards the bluetooth symbol for three seconds.
 The LED light will flash red and blue.
 This means it is in pairing mode.
-The transceiver will come up in your list of available devices as Audeara BT-01.
+The streamer will come up in your list of available devices as Audeara BT-01.
 On your device, you can select Audeara BT-01 and it will connect.